RecastAI/Pokebot/README.md

 * Ask informations about a specific Pokemon

-* Ask resist and strengh about a specific type
+* Ask resist and strengh about a specific Pokemon

 * Ask Stats about a specific Pokemon